PolyPlugins/Settings-Class-for-Wordpress/README.md

 $test_plugin->init();
 ```

 You'll need to run ```composer require``` within the test-plugin directory.
-After that you can activate the plugin check out the settings under Settings -> Test Plugin in the backend of WordPress.
+After that you can activate the plugin and see the settings under Settings -> Test Plugin in the backend of WordPress.

 You can learn more about the fields you can use via our [Documentation](https://www.polyplugins.com/docs/reusable-admin-panel/fields/).